fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/rotation/README.md

 We restart from the final state of the simulations with `n = 320`.
 We double the resolution in all direction (8 times more grid points) and the hyperviscosity is decreased by `2^(4/3)`.
-Each simulation is performed using 16 nodes (640 cores) and pfft.
+Each simulation is performed using 16 nodes (640 cores) and `pfft`.

 | Ro           | 1.000e-00     | 3.162e-01     | 1.000e-01     | 3.162e-02     | 1.000e-02     | 3.162e-03     |
 |--------------|---------------|---------------|---------------|---------------|---------------|---------------|